some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* L4-Port [uint16]: Shall be set to the port of the layer 4 protocol.
+* L4-Port [uint16]: Shall be set to the port of the transport layer protocol (ISO/OSI layer 4).

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_197